 The System Sell Price (SSP) and System Buy Price (SBP) are the ‘cash-out’ or ‘Energy Imbalance’ prices.
 These are used to settle the difference between contracted generation, or consumption, and the amount that was actually generated, or consumed, in each half hour trading period.

 However now there is a single price calculation, so SBP will equal SSP in each Settlement Period.
-ELEXON apply these prices to Parties’ imbalances to determine their imbalance charges.
+These prices are applied to Parties’ imbalances to determine their imbalance charges.

 More about the data